 Yeast Infection Skin Rash (cont.)

 For healthy people, most physicians can diagnose a candidal infection without laboratory tests.
-Occasionally, if the infection will not go away or involves the entire body, more extensive tests may need to be performed.
+Occasionally, if the infection will not go away or if it involves the entire body, more extensive tests may be performed.

-- One way to diagnose a vaginal yeast infection is to complete a full gynecologic exam.
+- One way to diagnose a vaginal yeast infection is with a full gynecologic exam.

 - This exam includes using a specialized instrument (speculum) to hold open the vagina.
 The exam can be uncomfortable because of pressure against the tissues.
 The doctor takes a swab of the discharge and may obtain other cultures to rule out other diseases.
 The swab for yeast is mixed with a drop of potassium hydroxide and is placed on a slide.
 If yeast is present, a specific branching pattern is seen through the microscope.